-For experts and advanced skiers, Chamonix-Mont-Blanc, Silverton Mountain, and Big Sky Resort lead the list.
+For experts and advanced skiers, Chamonix-Mont-Blanc, Silverton Mountain, and Mount Bohemia lead the list.
 Each one delivers a high share of properly steep in-bounds terrain at meaningful vertical, with the elevation to keep snow skiing well.
 Below is the full ranking, with what makes each resort earn its place on a serious mountain list.

 The mecca of extreme skiing and mountaineering, with the greatest vertical drop in the Alps and the legendary Vallée Blanche.